winstreak1/sokoban-AI-updated/REPORT.md

 ## Analysis
 *************************************

 ### Breadth-First Search
 *************************************
-1 of 6 test cases passed on a 4 second time limit.
-An increase to 10 seconds had a result of 2/6 test cases passing.
-The passing test cases are Game 1 and Game 5.
-Of 10 initial games, 2 were solved in less than 10 seconds by this solver.
-Problems that remain unsolved in the set are games 2, 3, 4, and 6.
+Of 6 initial games, 4 were solved in less than 15 seconds by this solver.
+Games that remain unsolved in the set are Games: [3, 6] The benchmark implementation solved 14 out of the 40 practice problems given 4 seconds.

 ### Depth-First Search
 *************************************
-Of 10 initial games, 2 were solved in less than 4 seconds by this solver.
+Of 6 initial games, 3 were solved in less than 15 seconds by this solver.
-Games that remain unsolved in the set are Games: [2, 3, 4, 6].
-The benchmark implementation solved 14 out of the 40 practice problems given 4 seconds.
+Games that remain unsolved in the set are Games: [3, 4, 6] The benchmark implementation solved 14 out of the 40 practice problems given 4 seconds.

 ### Manhattan Heuristic
 *************************************
-After the initial run, only the first two games[1,2], produced a manhattan heuristic result.
-Games [3,4,5,6] remained unsolved without any relevant data.
+In the problem set provided, you calculated the correct Manhattan distance for 2 states out of 6.
+States that were incorrect: [2, 3, 5, 6]

 ### Greedy Best
 *************************************
-Of 10 initial problems, 2 were solved in less than 8 seconds by this solver.
+Of 6 initial problems, 4 were solved in less than 60 seconds by this solver.
-Of the 2 problems that were solved, the cost of 0 matched or outperformed the benchmark.
+Of the 4 problems that were solved, the cost of 1 matched or outperformed the benchmark.
-Problems that remain unsolved in the set are Problems: [2, 3, 4] The benchmark implementation solved 6 out of the 10 practice problems given 8 seconds.
+Problems that remain unsolved in the set are Problems: [3, 6] The benchmark implementation solved 6 out of the 10 practice problems given 8 seconds.

 ### A Star
 *************************************
-Of 10 initial problems, 2 were solved in less than 8 seconds by this solver.
+Of 6 initial problems, 3 were solved in less than 15 seconds by this solver.
-Of the 2 problems that were solved, the cost of 1 matched or outperformed the benchmark.
+Of the 3 problems that were solved, the cost of 2 matched or outperformed the benchmark.
-Problems that remain unsolved in the set are Problems: [2, 3, 4] The benchmark implementation solved 6 out of the 10 practice problems given 8 seconds.
+Games that remain unsolved in the set are Problems: [3, 4, 6] The benchmark implementation solved 6 out of the 10 practice games given 8 seconds.

 ### Non-Trivial Heuristic
 *************************************
-Of 6 initial games, 2 were solved in less than 8 seconds by this solver.
+Of 6 initial problems, 4 were solved in less than 8 seconds by this solver.
-Games that remain unsolved in the set are Games: [2, 3, 4, 6]
-The benchmark implementation solved 14 out of the 40 practice games given 4 seconds.
+Problems that remain unsolved in the set are Problems: [3, 6] The benchmark implementation solved 14 out of the 40 practice problems given 4 seconds.

 ## Conclusion
 *************************************